Health Topics

 What is it used for?

-An RSV test is usually used to see if RSV is the cause of moderate to severe cold symptoms in infants, older adults, and people with weakened immune systems.
+An RSV test is used to see if RSV is the cause of moderate to severe cold symptoms in infants, older adults, and people with weakened immune systems.
 People with mild symptoms may be tested as part of public health efforts to track the spread of the virus.

 The test is usually done during the "RSV season," the time of year when RSV outbreaks are more common.
 In the United States, RSV season usually starts in mid-fall and ends in early spring, but the season may vary in different parts of the country.